Love Kingston aims to reduce poverty and inequality in the Borough of Kingston by raising funds to give grants to local charities.

-Love Kingston (with support from KVA and the Royal Borough of Kingston) is co-ordinating this appeal to donate and help vulnerable people in our community.
-It provides a secure and trusted way for you to donate and help vulnerable people in our community.
-Your donation can make a real difference by providing grants to local charities and small voluntary organisations, both now and in overcoming this crisis in the months to come.
+Love Kingston (with support from KVA and the Royal Borough of Kingston) co-ordinated a crisis appeal and continues to raise funds to donate and help vulnerable people in our community.
+This is a secure and trusted way to make donations and support people where it is most needed in the borough.

-Love Kingston will direct the funds raised by the appeal to local charities and voluntary organisations that support the most vulnerable in our community; ensuring that people receive food and essential supplies, and organisations can continue to provide ongoing support to individuals and families disproportionately affected by Covid-19.
+Love Kingston will direct the funds raised to local charities and voluntary organisations that support the most vulnerable in our community; ensuring that people receive food and essential supplies, and organisations can continue to provide ongoing support to individuals and families disproportionately affected by Covid-19.

-You can help by making a donation now to the Kingston Covid-19 Crisis Appeal.
+You can help by making a donation now to our official local giving page

 What do our grants achieve?